azamsharp/azamsharp.github.io/_posts/testing.md

 }
 ```

 // need to check the delete operation
 // what happens when you delete a recipe which many ingredients are using

-We have used .nullify as the delete rule for both sides of the relationship.
-This means if you delete a recipe then ingredients who were pointing to the deleted recipe will simply be pointing to nil.
-Similarly, if you delete an ingredient, it will place nil values for those ingredients used by recipes.

 ### Querying Data